-Payne went on to star in Luck, the critically acclaimed HBO series from Michael Mann and David Milch, which centered on the fast-paced and sometimes brutal sport of professional horse racing.
+Prior to his role as Jesus on The Walking Dead, Tom Payne starred on Luck, the critically acclaimed HBO series from creators Michael Mann and David Milch, which centered on the fast-paced and sometimes brutal sport of professional horse racing.
 Payne played the lead role of Leon Micheaux, a jockey in the center of this tumultuous world.

-Other credits include the lead role in The Physician as the title character, Rob Cole.
-It is based on the bestselling novel by Noah Gordon about a young man who wants to learn medicine from a renowned scholar in Persia.
-The film also stars Sir Ben Kingsley, Stellan Skarsgaard, and Olivier Martinez.
-Payne also starred as the famous soccer player George Best in the BBC telefilm Best; as well as in Miss Marple, with Brian Cox; and Wuthering Heights, opposite Tom Hardy and Andrew Lincoln.
+Other credits include the lead role in The Physician, as the title character, Rob Cole.
+Based on the bestselling novel by Noah Gordon about a young man who wants to learn medicine from a renowned scholar in Persia, the film also stars Sir Ben Kingsley, Stellan Skarsgaard, and Olivier Martinez.
+The film was released by Universal Pictures internationally.
+He also starred in the BBC telefilm Best, as the famous footballer George Best; Miss Marple, with Brian Cox; and Wuthering Heights, opposite Tom Hardy and Andrew Lincoln.

-He has also made appearances on U.K. television in two hugely popular series, Skins and Casualty.
-He also had a regular role on the hit show Waterloo Road.
-In addition, he costarred in the telefilms Miss Marie Lloyd, directed by James Hawes; and He Kills Coppers, directed by Adrian Shergold.
+Post-graduation, Payne made appearances on U.K. television in episodes of the hugely popular Skins, as well as Casualty.
+He had a regular role on the hit show Waterloo Road, and has costarred in the telefilms Miss Marie Lloyd, directed by James Hawes; and He Kills Coppers, directed by Adrian Shergold.